 Our mission is to promote the theory and practice of organizing knowledge and information.

 The International Society for Knowledge Organization (ISKO) was founded in 1989.
 Currently it has more than 500 individual and corporate members and a worldwide reach, with 14 Regional Chapters.
-Every two years members come together in an international conference, of which the latest was held in Krakow, Poland.
+Every two years members come together in an international conference, of which the latest was held in Rio de Janeiro, Brazil.
 Members' subject fields include information science, philosophy, linguistics, computer science and other specialist domains such as medical informatics, and their interests are reflected in the journal Knowledge Organization.

 The ISKO UK chapter was established in February 2007.
 Our UK emphasis is to build bridges between the research and practitioner communities across the field.
 For the benefit of society at large, we want to see timely KO research feeding into sound practice, and ideas for research coming from practitioners.